The Definitive Guide to BACnet

 What is the Format of This Guide?

-While I recommend you read through the guide in order it is written in such a way that you can start reading any particular section and take immediate value from the guide.
-I have broken out the guide into the following sections:
+While we recommend you read through the guide in the order it is written in such a way that you can start reading any particular section and take immediate value from the guide.
+We have broken out the guide into the following sections:

 - How did BACnet Come About?